U.S. Naval Hospital Okinawa is Improving the Patient Experience with Modernization Through Innovation

-The pharmacy at U.S. Naval Hospital Okinawa (USNHO) recently added a fully automated ScriptCenter in the pharmacy lobby for beneficiaries in Okinawa.
+Okinawa, Japan-The pharmacy at U.S. Naval Hospital Okinawa (USNHO) recently added a fully automated ScriptCenter in the pharmacy lobby for beneficiaries in Okinawa.
+Capt.
+Kathleen Cooperman spoke during the ribbon-cutting to staff and patients in the waiting area about the importance of modernization through innovation.
+Cooperman mentioned that leveraging technology is a priority of the Defense Health Agency's Director, Lt.
+Gen. Telita Crosland.

+ScriptCenters are contactless, automated locker or vending machine units.
+They use state-of-the-art technology to provide convenient and secure access to most prescriptions.
+Enrollment is easy and convenient.
+Once registered, you can pick up prescriptions at your convenience.
+Each kiosk or locker system can hold hundreds of prescriptions except refrigerated medications.

+What are the benefits?
+"One benefit of ScriptCenters is that they allow you to pick up your prescription after pharmacy or clinics close available to you 24/7.
+"After-hour prescription pickup is especially helpful if you can't get to the pharmacy during normal operating hours," said Col. Markus Gmehlin, the Acting Chief of the Pharmacy Operations Division at the Defense Health Agency (DHA).
+"This convenience means you have less congested pharmacy lobbies, increased access for same-day prescription needs, and significantly shorter wait times."

 |Date Taken: